-Deakin University respects the privacy of users of its website and complies with the Information Privacy Act 2000 (Vic).
+Deakin University respects the privacy of users of its website and complies with the Privacy and Data Protection Act 2014 (Vic).

 Collecting information about users of the website